howdoicomputer/revontulet/docs/loft_introduction.md

 ## Must Haves

 * Python `>=3.11` - I ended up using 3.13 as that was the latest stable release.
 Managed locally by pyenv.
-* A `Dockerfile` - There is a Dockerfile and a Makefile that wraps the docker run to create it.
+* A `Dockerfile` - There is a Dockerfile and a Makefile that wraps the `docker run` needed to create it.
 I didn't feel like a docker-compose file was needed.
 * Additional libraries can be selected at will - I did.
-* A README.md is expected to detail the chosen solution and how to run it - I did
+* A README.md is expected to detail the chosen solution and how to run it - Written.
 * Relevant unit tests should be provided using pytest - I have written unit tests to test my API routes using mocked and stubbed data and a shell script to do a more literal end to end test of the system
 * Use Python type annotations - MyPy comes back clean.
 Additionally, I used Pydantic to define interface schemes and perform data validations for input.